Chart Color Schemes

 Age

-Albion Park Rail's median age exceeds the national pattern
+Albion Park Rail's population is slightly older than the national pattern